BooruBots/Booru-Twitter-Bot/README.md

 npm run start
 ```

-To use it, create a config director and a default.json file following the format of the sample config file.
+To use it, create a config directory and a default.json file inside following the format of the sample config file.

 This will all be made much easier later.